 We believe that U.S. promotional products spending has already been severely impacted by the COVID-19 pandemic.
 According to ASI, promotional product distributor sales decreased nearly 20% from \$25.8 billion in the last full pre-pandemic year of 2019 to \$20.7 billion in 2020.
 Although promotional product distributor sales increased approximately 12% from \$20.7 billion in 2020 to \$23.2 billion in 2021, they were still below the \$25.8 billion industry record set in 2019.
-We expect going forward that pent-up demand from more widespread immunity to the COVID-19 virus, the return of many significant in-person tradeshows and other industry-related opportunities, and societal reopening in general may help compensate for lower sales in prior periods.
-However, these trends may be partially offset by continued increases in expenses, due to supply chain issues including higher freight charges, raw material costs and port congestion.

 Print+Promo Marketing's 2021 Top Distributors report, which ranked the top 75 distributors based on 2020 sales, found that 42 (56%) experienced sales decreases in 2020 compared to the prior year.
-Lingering supply chain issues and fewer in-person tradeshows and events contributed to lower total revenues for the industry in 2021 compared to 2019, according to information reported by ASI.
-Likewise, according to information reported by Print+Promo Marketing, production issues, shipping delays, pricing increases and staffing shortages continued to reduce the promotional products industry's total 2021 revenues compared to pre-pandemic levels.
+Lingering supply chain issues and fewer in-person tradeshows and events contributed to lower total revenues for the industry in 2021 compared to 2019, according to information reported by Print+Promo Marketing, production issues, shipping delays, pricing increases and staffing shortages continued to reduce the promotional products industry's total 2021 revenues compared to pre-pandemic levels.